SSH vs SFTP: Are SSH and SFTP the Same?

 Learn More: SFTP Connectivity

 Before using SSH keys for authentication, you must first generate both a SSH private key and a public key.
-The SSH public key is sent to your trading partner and they must load it onto their server and associate it with your account.
+The SSH public key is sent to your trading partner, and they must load it onto their server and associate it with your account.
 When you connect to their server, the server will verify the key for authentication.
 If everything matches, then the authentication will succeed.

 How Are SSH and SFTP Similar?

 SFTP cannot exist without SSH — SFTP uses SSH as the binding agent to transfer files securely.
-In other words, SSH protocol is used in the file transfer mechanism SFTP.
+In other words, the SSH protocol is used in the file transfer mechanism SFTP.
 In fact, most SSH servers include SFTP capabilities.
 However, not all SFTP servers support SSH commands and actions.

-How Are SSH and SFTP Different?
+How Do SSH and SFTP Differ?

 Although they are both used to transfer information securely, unlike SFTP, SSH is able to exist on its own.
 Typical applications for SSH are remote command-line, login, and remote command execution.
 SFTP is the file transfer protocol that provides secure file access, file transfer, and file management over a reliable data stream.